No results for ""

 Instead, discuss your overall goals for flag health as a team.
 You can talk through the flag lifecycle and decide on organizational standards for topics including naming conventions, tags, making flags permanent, and deprecating, archiving, and deleting flags.

+You can archive flags by navigating to your Cleanup shortcut.
 If you use engineering insights, you can archive flags directly from the flag health page.

 Deprecate or archive flags instead of deleting them whenever possible